How to Develop an Effective Hearing Conservation Program

 If you observe any of the symptoms above, it’s time to measure environmental noise.

 Hearing loss prevention starts with measuring noise levels and monitoring exposure to noise.

 According to the Occupational Safety and Health Administration (OSHA) Noise Standard and Hearing Conservation Amendment (“Noise Standard”), a hearing conservation program is required “whenever employee noise exposures equal or exceed an 8-hour time-weighted average sound level (TWA) of 85 decibels measured on the A scale (slow response) or, equivalently, a dose of fifty percent.

 So, employers are required to monitor all employees whose noise exposure exceeds 85dBA in 8 hours.
 This includes all continuous, intermittent and impulsive noise between 80 and 130dBA.

 There are two commonly used methods for assessing noise exposure levels:

 1. Area sampling using a sound level meter

 2. Personal sampling with a noise dosimeter, also called a personal sound exposure monitor.

 Sound level meters read the instantaneous or continuous noise level in a particular area at a particular point in time.
 Sound level meters are useful for evaluating the noise produced by a machine, but are only accurate for estimating long-term exposure when noise levels are constant in the area.

-For mobile workers, or for assessing the long-term average sound level, the personal noise dosimeter gives a more accurate measure of unprotected exposure.
+For mobile workers, or for assessing the long-term average sound level, the personal noise dosimeter gives a more accurate measurement of unprotected noise exposure.
 The dosimeter microphone is clipped on the shoulder near the ear.
 The dosimeter remains on the worker for a certain sampling period – several hours, or even the entire workday – and continuously monitors the incoming noise.
-At the end of the sampling period, a readout shows the average equivalent noise exposure level for that employee during the entire sampling period.
+At the end of the sampling period, a readout shows the average equivalent noise exposure level for that employee over the entire sampling period.

 Both methods measure the unprotected exposure; an estimate of the protected exposure must be calculated using the noise attenuation rating of the hearing protector.
 Without fit testing, there’s no way to tell how much protection an individual worker is receiving from their hearing protector, so such an estimate is merely a guess.